EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 ### Log mode
 #### Full logs
+Battle log information related to:
+- Party elements;
+- Fight number;
+- Duellers;
+- Round number;
+- Attack executed and damage dealt by each dueller each round;
+- Each dueller's remaining HP at the end of each round;
+- Dueller's casualties at the end of each fight;
+- Duel result;
+- Battle result.
 #### Simplified logs
+Battle log information related to:
+- Party elements;
+- Fight number;
+- Duellers;
+- Dueller's casualties at the end of each fight;
+- Duel result;
+- Battle result.
 ### Battle speed
 #### Instant
+Battle logs are printed instantly.
 #### Fast
+Battle logs are printed with a small delay of `150` miliseconds.
 #### Slow
+Battle logs are printed with a delay of `500` miliseconds.
 ### Party size limit
 This setting controls the limit size of the parties.
 After a party is full no more characters can be added to the party.